-RARs (Retinoic Acid Receptors) are proteins (nuclear receptors) that regulate gene expression involved in cell growth.
-They play critical role in development, reproduction, immunity and organ development.
+RARs (Retinoic Acid Receptors) are nuclear receptors that regulate gene expression involved in cell growth.
+They play a critical role in development, reproduction, immunity and organ development.

 - Introduction to RARs (Retinoic Acid Receptors)

-- Health Benefits of Retinoic Acid Receptors
+- Roles of Retinoic Acid Receptors

 - 1) Retinoic Acid Receptors are Critical For Growth and Development

 - 3) Retinoic Acid Receptors Improve Insulin Sensitivity